-1. INTRODUCTION
+1. Introduction

 The work described in this report is the first phase of a six-phase project to be completed by the Center for Urban Transportation Research (CUTR) for Miami-Dade Transit (MDT).
 The goal of the first phase of the project is to identify, analyze, and summarize the attitudes, concerns, and opinions held by bus maintenance personnel and bus operators at MDT.
-Upon completion of Phase One, Metrobus employee survey, the project will continue with a productivity and performance review, a manpower needs assessment, development of an action plan, operational assistance, and an annual review.
+Upon completion of phase one, the Metrobus employee survey, the project will continue with a productivity and performance review, a manpower needs assessment, development of an action plan, operational assistance, and an annual review.

-The overall purpose of the project is to identify and document MDT's Metrobus maintenance program needs and to assist with the development of a plan of action to address such needs.
-Specifically, the project will include a detailed review of all components of the maintenance program and compare the program to other transit agencies and to best practices identified in past research and by original equipment manufacturers (OEMs).
-Although the focus of the project is on the bus maintenance area of the agency, the project also includes several bus operations considerations, specifically, bus operators' attitudes and supervisory ratios within bus operations.
+The purpose of the overall project is to identify and document MDT's Metrobus maintenance program needs and to assist with the development of a plan of action to address such needs.
+Specifically, the project will include a detailed review of all components of the maintenance program and a comparison of the program to other transit agencies and to best practices identified in past research and by original equipment manufacturers (OEMs).
+Although the focus of the project is on the bus maintenance area of the agency, the project also includes relevant bus operations considerations, specifically bus operators and supervisory ratios.